EpicBrainUser/python-booklet/lib/glossary.typ

     Parameters (arguments passed to the subroutine)

-    Bookkeeping data (e.g., saved registers, frame pointers)" ),
+    Bookkeeping data (e.g., saved registers, frame pointers)

+    When a recursive function causes a 'stack overflow', it is this stack that ran out memory for 'frames' being pushed to it"
+  ),
   (
+    key: "stack memory",
+    short: "stack",
+    long: "stack memory",
+    description: "This is a high-speed part of memory on CPU that works as a LIFO data structure, and where the memory usage must be determined at compile time, therefore only immutable data can be stored here. "
+  ),

+  (
     key: "heap",
     short: "heap",
     long: "memory heap",
-    description: "In computer science, a memory heap is a region of process memory reserved for dynamic allocation of data structures whose size and lifetime are determined at runtime.
-It operates as a pool of unstructured memory managed through explicit programming interfaces rather than automatic scope-based mechanisms."
+    description: "A memory heap is a region of process memory reserved for dynamic allocation of data structures whose size and lifetime are determined at runtime.
+It operates as a pool of unstructured memory managed through explicit programming interfaces rather than automatic scope-based mechanisms.
+Often you'll use the heap when the stack is too small or you need an amount of memory only known at runtime. "
   ),

   (
     key: "mem",
     short: "memory",
     long: "main memory",
     description: "Computer memory stores data for immediate use by the computer.
-This is referring to RAM - Random Access Memory."
+This is referring to RAM -- Random Access Memory, or CPU cache or even registers.
+'Memory' refers to the volotile memory used by a computer when a program executes on the CPU. "
   ),
   (
     key: "syn-sug",